Most Fabulous Gray Cat Breeds And Their Characteristics

 Here’s a cat long associated with luxury.
-The first Persian cat to come to Europe in the 1600’s has silky grey fur but now can come in every color and pattern.
-Still, gotta love those smoky greys.
+The first Persian cat to come to Europe in the 1600’s has silky gray fur but now can come in every color and pattern.
+Still, gotta love those smoky grays.
 With that snub nose, shoe button eyes and long, lustrous coat, it’s no wonder the Persian is the world’s most popular cat breed.

 Like her shorter haired cousin the British Shorthair, the Persian is quiet and mild-mannered.
 She’ll play nicely with the kids, but she feels her raison d’être is to sit around and look pretty.
 To keep that coat looking fabulous, she’ll require daily brushing and combing with a monthly bath.

 The Noble Norwegian Forest Cat